mikelalda/rag_llm_web_search/README.md

 ## RAG LLM with web search

-In this project I will try to add create a LLM chat with web search automatic dataset.
+In this project I will try to add create a LLM chat with RAG system to update data knowledge.
 After that try to create a chat with web search.

 #### TODO